Best Brokers With Synthetic Indices 2025

 Asset-based synthetic indices are typically traded through regulated exchanges and brokers, which offer a higher level of security and transparency.

-For example, the best brokers with synthetic indices brokers are regulated by the FCA, SEC, ASIC or CySEC.
+For example, the best brokers with synthetic indices brokers are often regulated by the FCA, SEC, or trusted bodies from other regions.
 This regulatory oversight provides traders with some level of protection against fraud, market manipulation, and other forms of misconduct.

 However, this does not mean that asset-based synthetic index investments are safe.
 On 5 February 2018, VIX futures rose from their opening level of 16 into the low 30s by the afternoon.
 This caused two synthetic indices that offered an inverse VIX tracker to fall by over 95% each, wiping out the funds of traders.